 Flosum is a purpose-built solution to solve Salesforce-specific deployment challenges.
-While it may look tempting to use existing tools, the operating cost of using those tools is incredibly higher compared to using a solution designed to solve Salesforce challenges.
+While it may look tempting to use existing tools like Salesforce Jenkins GitHub, the operating cost of using those tools is incredibly higher compared to using a solution designed to solve Salesforce challenges.
 Flosum is continuously pushing the boundaries to help customers lower the total cost of ownership (TCO) for their Salesforce solution.

 - Discover why 98% customers would recommend Flosum Solution